mattwagl/fundbuero/README.md

 * [react-jsonschema-form](https://github.com/mozilla-services/react-jsonschema-form) is a React component for building Web forms from JSONSchema.
 * [formsy-react](https://github.com/christianalfoni/formsy-react#how-to-use) is a form input builder and validator for React.
 * [redux-form](https://github.com/erikras/redux-form) is a Higher Order Component using react-redux to keep form state in a Redux store.
+* [formstate](https://github.com/formstate/formstate) provides form state so simple that you will fall in love.

 #### React.UI.Frameworks